renovate-bot/GoogleCloudPlatform-_-risk-and-research-blueprints/examples/research/monte-carlo/README.md

 ### Kubernetes Cluster, GKE

-> If you have an existing Kubernetes Cluster you can step.
+> If you have an existing Kubernetes Cluster you can skip this step.

 1. Clone this repository
-1. `cd` to `research-platform-for-fsi/examples/research/monte-carlo`
+1. `cd` to `risk-and-research-blueprints/examples/research/monte-carlo`
 1. Edit the `variables.tf` file to update `project_id` and if you choose, `region`.
 1. Run `terraform init`
 1. Run `terraform apply`

-This will create a GKE kubernetes cluster, `gke-risk-research` in your project.
+This will create a GKE kubernetes cluster, `gke-risk-research-us-central1-0` in your project.

 Once complete, authenticate to the cluster.
 ```
-gcloud container clusters get-credentials gke-risk-research --region us-central1
+gcloud container clusters get-credentials gke-risk-research-us-central1-0 --region us-central1
 ```

 Now the cluster build is complete and you are authenticated, install Kueue and Kueue Configurations: